pvictor222/dslr/README.md

 *1. Data Analysis*
 - Program: "describe.jl"
     Goal: Read the dataset and calculate the mean, standard deviation, max, min, and quartiles for all numerical features.
+    Bonus:
+        1. Number of missing elements for each
+        2. Description of the non-numerical values
+        3. Pretty formating

 *2. Data Visualization*
 - Program: "histogram.jl"